 - The windows tend to get foggy when the humidity is high.
 If this happens, turn on the air conditioner to use outside air and the defroster to get rid of the fog. - If the air conditioner is set to high when using the defroster, the difference between the external and internal temperatures increases, resulting in frost on the outside of the windows.
-If this happens, either turn off the air conditioner or move the temperature control knob to the right end to increase the internal temperature. - Mist may blow out of the air outlets.
+If this happens, either turn the air conditioner off or turn the temperature control dial clockwise to increase the internal temperature. - Mist may blow out of the air outlets.
 This is not a malfunction.
 When moist air passes through the evaporator on the air conditioner unit, water particles in the air freeze and are emitted as mist.